Why a villa demands different cladding

 DAR GROUP works directly with the architect and the homeowner.
 We present physical color samples in actual site sunlight, explain technical alternatives, and help reach a decision balancing architectural vision with long-term maintenance horizon.
 This pre-installation conversation saves problems later.

-Typical maintenance for quality villa cladding is minimal.
-Water washing twice a year (after winter and end of summer) suffices for most facades.
-In coastal villas, four washings a year are recommended to remove salt deposits that could rust metal detail areas.
+Maintenance on a quality villa facade is minimal.
+Washing with water twice a year, after winter and at the end of summer, is enough for most facades.
+On coastal villas, four washes a year are recommended to remove salt deposits before they attack the metal details.

 Frequently asked questions